Dextromethorphan/ guaifenesin granule packets

 Brand Name: Mucinex Cough Mini-Melts

-Dextromethorphan/guaifenesin granule packets is used for:
+Dextromethorphan/ guaifenesin granule packets are used for:

 Temporarily relieving cough caused by the common cold and other throat and lung irritation.
 It helps to decrease the intensity of coughing.
 It is also used to loosen chest congestion and make coughs more productive.

-Dextromethorphan/guaifenesin granule packets is a combination of an expectorant (guaifenesin) and a cough suppressant (dextromethorphan).
+Dextromethorphan/guaifenesin granule packets are a combination of an expectorant (guaifenesin) and a cough suppressant (dextromethorphan).
 The expectorant works by loosening mucus and thinning lung secretions in the chest.
 The decongestant works in the brain to decrease a dry cough.

-Do NOT use dextromethorphan/guaifenesin granule packets if:
+Do NOT use dextromethorphan/ guaifenesin granule packets if: